mookiedog/ptwd/README.md

 The busID can change on reboot, so pay attention to what 'list' tells you!

 ### Starting the Debugger

+At this point, VS Code should be open, editing the directory "projects/ptwd".

+* Hit F1, then select "delete cache and reconfigure".
+* Hit F1, then select "rebuild clean".

+There should be no errors from either step at this point.

+Your debug unit should be attached to WSL.

+Now it is time to connect the hardware!
+You need some kind of Pico board attached to your development machine with a USB cable.
+The USB cable will supply power to the Pico.
+The debugger should also be plugged into the development PC via USB, and then attached to WSL as described [earlier](#getting-wsl-to-see-a-debug-probe).

 [todo: discuss edits to launch.json]